How to Plan a Month of Content in 30 Minutes

 Minutes 1–5: Pick Your Weekly Themes

 Start with your content pillars—those 3–5 topics your business should be known for.
-If you don’t have these yet, pause here and download the guide.

 Example: